You have got there still saying that the tropical storm is barreling through South Florida.

 And I'm already in.

-And uh I got my head tangled up chasing a wild pitch in the backstop, the fence backstap, and had the corrugated, not corrugated, but it was uh my descriptive powers are failing me.
+It had the corrugated, not corrugated, but it was my descriptive powers are failing me.

-Grabbed a handful of dirt, rubbed it in my head, and went back in.
+And that's why I grabbed a handful of dirt, rubbed it on my head, and went back in.

 Things are still bad in Kansas City.

-I talked to a friend of mine, you know, Obama was in there not long ago for some uh well, I guess he was in the NAACP meeting was there or something.
+I talked to a friend and I know Obama was in there not long ago for some, well, I guess he was at the NAACP meeting, was there or something.

-I mean, you really, really have to hand it to her, uh, folks.
+You really, really have to hand it to her, folks.

-It was chain link fence since I cut my head on.
+It was Chain Link Fence since I cut my head on Little League Baseball.

 I wasn't crying, by the way, folks.